 Social and Emotional Development

 In early childhood Education and Development centres, children will learn to strengthen their social and emotional development.
 Children learn how to compromise, be respectful and problem solve.
 ECEC’s provide an environment for children, to explore, gain a sense of self, play with peers and build self-confidence.
 Children learn they can accomplish tasks and make decisions without the help of their parents.

 Behavior management is a major part of ECE learning.
 Children learn how to be students.
 Children learn patience, how to raise their hands and take turns.
 Children learn how to share the teacher’s attention.
 Children also learn about routine, following directions and waiting.
 Quality ECE help children find answers through exploration, experimentation, conversation and helps children learn to separate from their parent or caregiver in a trusting, caring environment.

 Promote Language and Cognitive Skills

-In pre-school, children learn they can actually do things for themselves.
+In ECE, children learn they can actually do things for themselves.
 Children will learn to wash their hands, go to the bathroom and take off their shoes without an adult doing it for them.
 Children may have classroom jobs and take pride in helping out in the classroom.
 Learning new skills helps builds confidence.

 A quality early childhood education provides children with cognitive, behavioral and social skills they cannot learn at home.
 Teachers find it easier to teach a child who possesses a strong preschool education background in language skills, listening comprehension, attention management skills, and a positive attitude toward learning.